zhujunsan/magisk_files/notes.md

-## Magisk (f7142e69) (20308)
+## Magisk (ef9d077c) (20401)
-- Fix module installation that was broken due to standalone busybox script changes
-- Update scripts to support flashing boot images to character devices (NAND flash)
+- Better cleanup code for upgrading from super old Magisk version

-## Magisk Manager (72f6770d) (278)
+## Magisk Manager (ef9d077c) (279)
+- Logs now have their own section!
-- Fix storage permission request when downloading modules
+- Add back button when showing filtered modules
-- Fix crashes when select to patch images when installing Magisk
-- Hide bottom navigation when scrolling in superuser section
-- Update SafetyNet success color
+- Some internal code cleanups (Android navigation components)
+- Please note: Magisk Manager hiding for Android 9.0+ (will be renamed to Manager Stealth mode in future updates) in its current state is still a little bit whacky, but things do work fine.
+Will try to smooth out the experience in the future!